spncrhrstn/spencerharston.com/src/now.md

 Started watching _Killing Eve_.
 A few episodes in, I like it so far.

 For that comedy itch, I came across _Detroiters_.
-Why haven't I watched any Tim Robinson before?
+Why haven't I watched any Tim Robinson before, this is pretty funny.

 ## Playing

-I'm about halfway through _Horizon: Zero Dawn_.
-I am in awe of how beautiful it is, even with it being six years old.
+I'm a bit over halfway through _Horizon: Zero Dawn_.
+Starting to get a little repetitive, but I am still in awe of how beautiful it is, even with it being six years old.
 Likely my GOTY.

 _Slay the Spire_ is my current fallback whenever I want to play something but don't want to start anything new.